Ms. Donna Matheson-LeFort

 “What brought me here is the innovation, but what keeps me here is the sense of family”

-Before joining D-PREP, Ms. Donna has taught in several schools here in Thailand.
-She taught mostly in the upper primary school and high school levels.
-Upon learning from a co-teacher from her previous school about an amazingly innovative school (D-PREP), being run by someone who wants to think outside of the box and wants to create a school totally different from any other schools here in Thailand; it piqued her interest.
+Before joining D-PREP, Ms. Donna taught in several schools here in Thailand.
+She taught mostly at the upper primary school and high school levels.
+Upon learning from a co-teacher from her previous school about an amazingly innovative school (D-PREP) being run by someone who wants to think outside of the box and wants to create a school totally different from any other school here in Thailand, it piqued her interest.
 She was willing to do whatever it took to work there (here).

 Now in her 5th year at D-PREP, Ms. Donna continues to inspire her students every day.
 She believes that the classroom is a living community and that everyone, from the principal to the students to the parents, must contribute in order to maintain a positive atmosphere.